pantheon-systems/documentation/source/content/guides/decoupled-sites/05-support.md

 anchorid: support
 permalink: docs/guides/decoupled-sites/support/
 editpath: decoupled-sites/05-support.md
-reviewed: "2022-07-31"
+reviewed: "2022-08-11"
 ---

 ## Scope of Support

 Pantheon supports installation and configuration of decoupled sites hosted on the platform.
-Support includes usage of documented workflows as defined in this documentation.
+Support includes use of the documented workflows as defined in this documentation.

 ### What is Included in the Scope of Support?